Feature #1998

 But we should remember that even though the game menus remain vanilla, Doomsday can still offer its own way of selecting the episode and starting the game.
 Particularly MP game configuration will necessitate this kind of functionality in the task bar.

-#7 Updated by skyjake about 9 years ago
+#7 Updated by skyjake over 9 years ago

-#8 Updated by danij about 9 years ago
+#8 Updated by danij over 9 years ago

 skyjake wrote: